Hungary's strongman Viktor Orban wins third term in power

 Critics say Orban has put Hungary on an increasingly authoritarian path and his stance on immigration has fueled xenophobia.

+“We should not look at economic immigration as if it had any use, because it only brings trouble and threats to European people,” he told state television then.
+“Therefore, immigration must be stopped.
+That’s the Hungarian stance.”

+In September 2015 he built a razor-wire fence on the Serbian border to keep out tens of thousands of migrants fleeing war and poverty in the Middle East and Africa.
+Since then his government has enacted a series of laws to control migration, and his tough measures have been sharply criticized by the United Nations.

-After casting his vote in a wealthy district of Budapest, he said he would stand up for Hungary’s interests and said Hungary was a loyal member of international organizations.
+After casting his vote in a wealthy district of Budapest, he said he would stand up for Hungary’s interests.

-“We love our country and we are fighting for our country,” Orban said.

 Asked by journalists if he was fighting the European Union, Orban said: “The EU is not in Brussels.
 The EU is in Berlin, in Budapest, in Prague and in Bucharest.”